yurig93/oop_ex2/README.md

   * [Performance](#performance)

 ## What does this tool do?
-This repo contains code and examples for multiple strategies for managing a cluster of agents, pointing the to points of interest on a directed graph.
+This repo contains code and examples for multiple strategies for managing a cluster of agents, pointing them to points of interest on a directed weighted graph.

 ### Requirements
-- OpenJDK 12 or higher.
+- SunJava/OpenJDK 12 or higher.
 - Unix based machine (optional).

 ### Usage